ciribelli/passis/README.md

 ##### Aluno: Otávio Ciribelli Borges (https://github.com/ciribelli)
 ##### Orientador: Anderson Nascimento (https://github.com/insightds)

-Trabalho apresentado ao curso [BI MASTER](https://ica.puc-rio.ai/bi-master) como pré-requisito para conclusão de curso e obtenção de crédito na disciplina "Projetos de Sistemas Inteligentes de Apoio à Decisão". - [Link para o código](https://github.com/link_do_repositorio). - [Link para a monografia](https://github.com/ciribelli/passis/tree/master). - Trabalhos relacionados: - [Nome do Trabalho 1](https://link_do_trabalho.com). - [Nome do Trabalho 2](https://link_do_trabalho.com).
+Matrícula: 221101073 Pontifícia Universidade Católica do Rio de Janeiro Curso de Pós-Graduação *Business Intelligence Master*

 ## Resumo
 Este trabalho visa apresentar uma abordagem inovadora para apropriação e uso dos dados gerados diariamente por cada indivíduo em múltiplos propósitos e contextos.
 Em contraste com o paradigma que grandes corporações comumente oferecem enquanto experiência para seus usuários, a proposta desta solução de Assistente Pessoal (Passis) se diferencia pelo gerenciamento das informações pessoais de forma segura e em formato aberto e flexível quanto à forma de consumo e utilização desses dados.
-Neste contexto, o Passis objetiva a promoção de uma rotina de maior produtividade para seus usuários por meio do aumento do conhecimento de suas próprias informações que são geradas e armazenadas pelo sistema.
+Neste contexto, o Passis objetiva uma rotina de maior produtividade para seus usuários por meio do aumento do conhecimento de suas próprias informações que são geradas e armazenadas pelo sistema.
 Com uma inovadora forma de combinação dos dados pessoais registrados com as informações do meio onde o indivíduo está inserido, a solução habilita que decisões sejam tomadas em tempo real com menor grau de subjetividade.
 O Assistente foi desenvolvido em um conjunto de implementações modeladas em formato de microsserviços com uma Interface Programável de Aplicação (API) que comunica com rotinas automatizadas e comandos do usuário que acontecem preferencialmente em linguagem natural pelo aplicativo de mensagem Whatsapp.
 Sendo seu código-fonte desenvolvido em formato aberto (*open source*), pode ser implementado em diferentes plataformas e conectado com os principais serviços de visualização de dados e plataformas de *Business Inteligence* disponíveis no mercado.

 ## Abstract

 This work aims to present an innovative approach for the appropriation and use of data generated daily by each individual for multiple purposes and contexts.
 In contrast to the paradigm commonly offered by large corporations as a user experience, the proposed solution of a Personal Assistant (Passis) stands out for securely managing personal information in an open and flexible format regarding how the data is consumed and applied.
 In this context, Passis aims to promote a more productive routine for its users by increasing their awareness of their own information, which is generated and stored by the system.
 With an innovative way of combining recorded personal data with information from the environment in which the individual is embedded, the solution enables real-time decision-making with a lower degree of subjectivity.
 The Assistant was developed using a set of implementations modeled as microservices with an Application Programming Interface (API) that communicates with automated routines and user commands, preferably in natural language through the messaging app WhatsApp.
 As its source code is developed in an open-source format, it can be implemented on different platforms and connected to major data visualization services and Business Intelligence platforms available on the market.
 ## 1. Introdução